That '70s Show: Themes and references

 The show is a 1970s nostalgia sitcom.
 The show addressed numerous social issues of the 1970s such as sexual attitudes of the era, generational conflict, the economic hardships of the 1970s recession, mistrust of the American government by blue-collar workers, and underage drinking/drug use.
 The series also highlighted developments in fashion trends, the entertainment industry, including the television remote ("the clicker"), reruns, VCRs, and cable TV; the video games Pong and Space Invaders; the cassette tape and Disco; MAD magazine; and Eric's obsession with Star Wars, which came out in 1977.
 The show has been compared to Happy Days, which was similarly set 20 years before the time in which it aired.
 Many of the show's episodes featured Eric and the rest of the kids in or around Eric's "Aztec Gold" 1969 Oldsmobile Vista Cruiser, handed down to Eric by Red in the pilot episode (after Red begrudgingly buys a 1976 Toyota Corolla, a more economical car).

+With the show being based in Point Place, Wisconsin (a fictional suburb of Green Bay), the Green Bay Packers were often featured through the use of jerseys, a Packers helmet, and other paraphernalia.
+A Season 7 episode called "Street Fighting Man" highlighted the fanhood of many of the characters, as the gang attends a Packers' game at Lambeau Field.
+During the series finale, Red receives season tickets to the Packers as a gift from Hyde.

-The series also contains references to the popular music of the 1970s, such as Led Zeppelin, Pink Floyd, Lynyrd Skynyrd, Alice Cooper, Aerosmith, Ted Nugent, KISS, The Grateful Dead, and The Steve Miller Band.
+The series also contains references to the popular music of the 1970s, such as Led Zeppelin, Pink Floyd, Lynyrd Skynyrd, Alice Cooper, Aerosmith, Ted Nugent, Kiss, The Grateful Dead, ABBA and The Steve Miller Band.
 Additionally, the series featured cameos from prominent rock musicians such as Nugent himself, as well as Roger Daltrey of the Who.